danieledwardgeorgehitchcock/ripple-energy/README.md

 ## Known Bugs And Issues

- - Any (all?)
-GraphQL query functions fail
+ - ~~Any (all?)
+GraphQL query functions fail~~ solved by dapalex/py-graphql-mapper#25
- - list_Date type clash warning
+ - ~~list_Date type clash warning~~ solved by dapalex/py-graphql-mapper#25
- - Unsure of header format for token auth
+ - ~~Unsure of header format for token auth~~ now confirmed working
+ - insightsChartData optional in response but mandatory in framework

 ## To-Do